10 Palm Trees That Grow in South Carolina (with Pictures)

 Cabbage Palm (Sabal palmetto) growing near the South Carolina state capitol in Columbia .
 Photo by Wiki Commons.

-South Carolina has a lot of warm areas for growing palm trees.
-It’s humid subtropical climate, with hot summers and mild winters, provides enough sun and warmth for many different palm species to thrive.
+South Carolina has a lot of warm areas that are ideal for growing palm trees.
+Its humid subtropical climate, characterized by hot summers and mild winters, provides ample sunshine and warmth for a wide variety of palm species to flourish.

-The average July temperatures in South Carolina range from 89 – 92°F (31-33°C) while he average January temperatures range from 50 – 59°F (10-15°C).
-In the summer, this state gets tropical cyclones and thunderstorms.
-During winter it receives on average about 1 inch (2.5 cm) of snow.
+Average July temperatures in South Carolina typically range from 89 to 92°F (31-33°C), while January brings milder temperatures ranging from 50 to 59°F (10-15°C).
+The state experiences tropical cyclones and thunderstorms during the summer months, while winter brings an average of about 1 inch (2.5 cm) of snowfall.

 South Carolina USDA Zones